muzige2000/django-counter-cache-field/README.rst

 Backfilling
 -----------

-Often you will add a `CounterField` to a model that already has a large number of associated objects.
+Often you will add a `CounterCacheField` to a model that already has a large number of associated objects.
 When a counter is created, it's value is initialized to zero.
 This value is likely incorrect. django-counter-field provides a couple of management commands that allow you to rebuild the value of a counter: